marcoimbee/boardgame-cafe-app/datasets/README.md

 # { Application Usage }
-The following guideline is useful to populate de DBMSs with the files that you can find in the "datasets" folder of this git-hub repository for using properly the application.
+The following guideline is useful to populate de DBMSs with the files that you can find in the current "datasets" folder of this git-hub repository for using properly the application.

 N.B.